 Darnell Chambers has worked as a custodian at UC San Francisco for the past four years and he’s eager to advance in his career.
-That’s why he’s participating in the university’s School at Work Program.
+That’s why he participated in the university’s School at Work Program last year.

 “I want to continue to work in the UC system but I understand I need new skills if I want to advance,” he said.
-“The SAW program is helping me gain those skills.”
+“The SAW program helped me gain those skills.”

-The program has been in existence at UCSF for the past nine years.
+The program has been in existence for the past nine years.
 This is the fourth year that Kelly Anglim has been the SAW coach.

 Field Trips Reinforce Classroom Learning